William Lanzillo (MFA Sculpture 2023)

 Sculpture supports a broad range of methodologies that encapsulate the contemporary world—its values, myths, and symbolic languages—while critically examining how they reflect the dynamic essence of our time.
 Students are encouraged to look to each other as valuable resources and collaborators while working closely with the Artist-in-Residence and renowned visiting artists, critics, and writers.

 Rebecca Ripple has exhibited throughout the United States and in Italy, at venues including Klowden Mann; the Los Angeles Museum of Art; the Armory Center for the Arts in Pasadena; and the Portland Institute for Contemporary Art.
 She comes to Cranbrook from a robust studio practice in Los Angeles, where she held teaching positions at California State University, Northridge; University of California, Riverside; and California Institute of the Arts.
 Ripple has received multiple awards including a C.O.L.A.
 (City of Los Angeles Individual Fellowship) and a Nathan O. Freedman Endowment for Exceptional Creative Accomplishments Award.
-Her work has been featured in Sculpture magazine and reviewed in the Huffington Post, ArtScene, Artillery, and American Craft.
+Her work has been featured in Sculpture Magazine and reviewed in the Huffington Post, ArtScene, Artillery, and American Craft.

 The Sculpture department is driven by a personalized approach to making and intense studio practice that supports a wide range of approaches and processes.
 We do not follow a set aesthetic and students create artworks ranging from objects and site-specific installations to videos, performances, and socially driven projects.